z1pti3/jimiDocs/2. Plugins/README.md

 rm master.zip
 ```

-The folder name of the plugin MUST match the plugin name - this can be found by looking at the .py file within the plugin in the example above it would be humio.py
+The folder name of the integration MUST match the integration name - this can be found by looking at the .py file within the integration in the example above it would be humio.py

-You may find that some plugins required additional python modules.
+You may find that some integration required additional python modules.
 If this is the case you will need to install them on your jimi instance/s

 `pip install -r requirements.txt`

-## Recommended Plugins
+## Recommended Integrations

-Bring jimi alive by installing our recommended plugins
+Bring jimi alive by installing our recommended Integrations

 | Name | Description |
 --- | ---